Cranberry Lake is a gorgeous recreation area in New York’s Adirondack Mountains. It’s a perfect spot for hiking, bike riding and boating.

 Kayaking + Canoeing

-Motor boats are allowed on Cranberry Lake, and the extremely large lake tends to have quite a few waves!
+Motor boats are allowed on Cranberry Lake, and the large lake tends to have quite a few waves!

 The water was pretty rough in the lake while we were there, but we did see a few kayakers.